- Creating a new deployment/subscription

 To create a new deployment from scratch, follow these steps:

-- Review your choices and when you’re ready, click the “Create new MongoDB deployment” button
+- On the final page, review your choices and when you’re ready, click the “Submit Order” button.

 It is not possible to change the name of a MongoDB database unless you export the data and re-import it again (see feature request for the ability to rename databases); for any sizable database, this requires significant downtime.